The beginning of a theory

 It didn’t take Becquerel much time to realize that his initial hypothesis was wrong.
 Sunlight was unnecessary for the emission of radiation.
 Thus, another unknown source was responsible for this phenomenon.
 On March 2nd, 1896, Becquerel reported in the Académie that the uranium salts emitted radiation with no stimulation from sunlight.

 After a few months of further experiments, he reported his additional conclusions to the Académie.
-The most likely explanation was that uranium salts stored energy and non-phosphorescent salts also emit the invisible radiation with the same intensity as the phosphorescent ones.
+The most likely explanation was that uranium salts stored energy and non-phosphorescent salts also emit invisible radiation with the same intensity as the phosphorescent ones.

 Further work on radioactivity